bitcraft/pytmx/readme.md

 ## Introduction
 _______________________________________________________________________________

-This map loader can be used to load maps created in the Tiled map editor.
-It provides a simple way to get tiles and associated metadata so that you can draw a map onto the screen.
+This map loader can be used to load maps created in the Tiled Map Editor.
+It provides a simple way to get tile images and associated metadata so that you can draw a map onto the screen and do useful things with metadata.

-This is *not* a rendering engine.
-It will load the data that is necessary to render a map onto the screen.
-All tiles will be loaded into in memory and available to blit onto the screen.
+PyTMX strives to balance performance, flexibility, and performance.
+Feel free to use the classes provided in pytmx.py as superclasses to your own maps, or simply load the data with PyTMX and copy the data into your own classes with the simple api.

+I've included a test suite and demo in the 'tests' folder.
+It should work across all platforms.  test.py demonstrates loading a variety of maps and formats, and demo.py shows how you can create scrolling maps in a very simple fashion, while still retaining all the power of the Tiled Editor.

 ## Design Goals:
 _______________________________________________________________________________

-* Simple api
+* Simple API with many handy functions
-* Memory efficient and fast
+* Memory efficient and performant
+* Extensible and easy to understand

 ## Features:
 _______________________________________________________________________________

-* Loads data and "properties" metadata from Tile's TMX format
+* Loads data, "properties" metadata, and images from Tiled's TMX format
-* "Properties" for: maps, tilesets, layers, objectgroups, objects, and tiles
+* Supports base64, csv, gzip, zlib and uncompressed XML
+* Properties for all native Tiled object types
 * Point data for polygon and polyline objects
 * Automatic flipping and rotation of tiles
-* Supports base64, csv, gzip, zlib and uncompressed XML
-* Image loading with pygame
+* Image loading with pygame (will work without images as well)

 ## Why use PyTMX?
 _______________________________________________________________________________

 ### PyTMX is efficient:
 * Only the tiles used on a map are loaded into memory
-* Map information is stored as integers (8-16 bit), not python data (32+kb)
+* Map information is stored as integers (8-16 bit), not python objects (32+kb)
 * Extensive use of generators and iterators make it easy on memory
+* Code is designed for compact size and readability

 ### PyTMX is flexible:
 * Supports all major Tiled features and object types
+* Built-in pygame image loading
-* PyTMX data classes can be subclassed and extended
+* PyTMX data classes can be extended
-* Has built-in pygame tile loading
 * Does not force you to render data in any particular way
+* Includes many checks to give useful debugging information

 ### PyTMX is supported:
 * GitHub hosting allows for community participation